-The key inspiring and influential individuals who have fought for social justices in the LGBTQ community throughout history.
+Some of the key inspiring and influential individuals who have fought for social justices in the LGBTQ community throughout history.

-Karl Heinrich Ulrichs – 1867
+Karl Heinrich Ulrichs

 The first gay person to publicly speak out for homosexual rights, Ulrichs was a civil servant in Germany until he was forced to resign, in 1854, because of his sexuality.
 He quickly became an activist, publishing 12 books about sexuality researching and exploring what are meant to be the first theories on homosexuality.
-His argument at the time was that it was an ‘inborn condition’ and not learned, a wildly popular disbelief at the time, and is thought to the first public activist to discuss the topic of homosexuality.
+His argument was that it was an ‘inborn condition’ and not learned, a wildly popular disbelief at the time, and is thought to the first public activist to discuss the topic of homosexuality.
 In 1867 he urged the German government to revoke anti-gay laws establishing his legacy as the first pioneer in the gay rights movement.

 Known as Martin Luther King’s right hand man, young gay activist Rustin was arrested for a homosexual act in 1953, when homosexuality was still criminalized in parts of the U.S. His criminal record led Rustin to serve as an influential adviser to key civil rights leaders, instead of being a spokesperson himself, which is why you might not immediately know his name.
 It wasn’t until the 1970s that he became a public advocate for LGBTQ causes, but prior to this Rustin was a key behind-the-scenes figure.
 He was the chief organizer of the march MLK led when he delivered his famous ‘I had a dream” speech in 1963 standing behind King as he spoke, and dedicated his life fighting for the rights of others, often while facing discriminations of his own.

 Stand up comedian DeGeneres starred in her own TV show, Ellen from 1994 to 1998 before openly coming out on the show in 1997.
 She was the first openly lesbian actress to play an openly gay character on TV and the show went on to explore LGBTQ issues, which was untouched territory on U.S television.
 In 2003, she’s went on to host her own talk show, The Ellen DeGeneres Show, which is still going strong today, and is said to have had more influence on Americans’ attitudes about gay rights than any other public person.
-She was awarded the Presidential Medal of Freedom in 2016 from Barack Obama, who said the comedian had helped “push our country in the direction of justice”, recognizing her contributions to gay rights and shaping television and the media today.
+She was awarded the Presidential Medal of Freedom in 2016 from Barack Obama, who said the comedian had helped “push our country in the direction of justice”, recognizing her contributions to gay rights and shaping the media today.

 END OF STORY